heavyai/heavydb/docs/MapDGuide.in.md

 * `[{--enable-https} <bool>]`: Enable HTTPS for serving the frontend.
 The default is `false`.
 * `[{--cert} <cert.pem>]`: Path to the HTTPS certificate file.
 The default is `cert.pem`.
 * `[{--key} <key.pem>]`: Path to the HTTPS key file.
 The default is `key.pem`.
+* `[{--tmpdir} </path/to/tmp>]`: Path to custom temporary directory.
+The default is `/tmp/`.

+The temporary directory is used as a staging location for file uploads.
+It is sometimes desirable to place this directory on the same file system as the MapD data directory.
+If not specified on the command line, `mapd_web_server` also respects the standard `TMPDIR` environment variable as well as a specific `MAPD_TMPDIR` environment variable, the latter of which takes precedence.
+Defaults to the system default `/tmp/` if neither the command line argument nor at least one of the environment variables are specified.

 ### `generate_cert`